AWS Database Blog

 Overview of elastic volumes on Amazon EBS

-With elastic volumes, you can increase the EBS volume size, adjust the IOPS provisioned, or change the EBS volume type while the EBS volume is in use.
+With elastic volumes, you can increase the EBS volume size, adjust the IOPS provisioned, or change the EBS volume type while the EBS volume is in use and there’s no need to detach it.
 Your database remains online and available for use while the change takes effect.

-You can request a volume modification by using a simple API call, from the AWS Management Console, or by using the AWS Command Line Interface (AWS CLI).
+You can request a volume modification (, more on Supported instance types) by using a simple API call, from the AWS Management Console, or by using the AWS Command Line Interface (AWS CLI).
 An EBS volume being modified goes through a sequence of states.
-After you request a volume modification, the volume enters the modifying state, then the optimizing state, and finally the complete state.
+After you request a volume modification, the volume enters the modifying state, more on how to Monitor the progress of EBS volume modifications, then the optimizing state, and finally the complete state.

 EBS volume size changes usually take a few seconds to complete and take effect after a volume is in the optimizing state.
 Performance (IOPS) changes can take from a few minutes to a few hours to complete and depend on the configuration change being made.
 While an EBS volume is in the optimizing state, the volume performance is in between the source and target configuration specifications.